Món Casteller Human Tower Museum of Catalonia: From the idea to the project

 The proposal to create a museum dedicated to human towers in the city of Valls is strongly linked to the Valls historian and photographer Pere Català Roca.
-At the end of the 1950s he was already leading a proposal to set up a centre that would spread the human tower culture.
+At the end of the 1950s, he was already leading a proposal to set up a centre that would spread the human tower culture.
 Accordingly, exhibitions were held in Valls and in Tarragona, in 1964 and in 1968, to back up the proposal that Català Roca presented once again during the 1977 Congress of Catalan Culture and in the 1982 Congress on Traditional and Popular Culture.

-The Human Tower of Museum of Catalonia's first board meeting was held on 26 July 1978.
+The Human Tower of the Museum of Catalonia's first board meeting was held on 26 July 1978.

 The initiative would be taken up by the Valls Institute of Studies, creating a commission in 1984 that would offer continuity to the other actions that the entity had already been carrying out, like the human tower exhibition held in the Old Hospital of Sant Roc in 1981.
 It moved to the Can Segarra building in 1985, in Plaça del Blat number 9, where a permanent exhibition was set up to coincide with the city's Main Sant Joan Festival.
 Due to structural defects, the property was forced to close down just two years later.

 In 1997 a new phase was started in which the drafting of the museum project began.
 It was drafted by a commission of specialists who were convened by the Catalan Government's Department of Culture, Valls City Hall and the Valls Museum.

-The intention of locating the Museum in Can Segarra wasn't abandoned until 2003 when the old military barracks were proposed which, until then it had been occupied by the Narcís Oller Secondary School, located in Plaça del Quarter.
+The intention of locating the Museum in Can Segarra wasn't abandoned until 2003 when the old military barracks were proposed which, until then, had been occupied by the Narcís Oller Secondary School, located in Plaça del Quarter.

 In 2007, Valls City Hall once again announced a change of location with the creation of a new building outside the city centre, in the area of Ruanes.

 On Saturday 17 October 2009, coinciding with the 40th anniversary of the Xiquets de Valls, the Human Tower Museum project was presented in public in the Pati square and with the participation of the four consortium members.

-The first executive architectonic project was formalised in 2010.
-In November of the same year the UNESCO recognised the human towers as Intangible Cultural Heritage of Humanity.
+The first executive architectural project was formalised in 2010.
+In November of the same year, the UNESCO recognised the human towers as Intangible Cultural Heritage of Humanity.

-Finally, in 2013, the project is re-dimensioned changing to the Plaça del Blat, the zero point for human towers in the heart of Valls Old Town.
+Finally, in 2013, the project was re-dimensioned changing to the Plaça del Blat, the zero point for human towers in the heart of Valls Old Town.

 Obtaining the land is carried out by mutual agreement between the INCASÒL, the Catalan Land Institute, assigned to the Catalan Government- and Valls City Hall.
 The price is set at €746,721.